bem/bem-core/common.docs/bemjson/bemjson.en.md

 }
 ```

-To see how data from an arbitrary field is used, go to [Template selection based on a condition](http://http://bem.info/technology/bemhtml/2.3.0/reference/#select_template) in the BEMHTML document.
+To see how data from an arbitrary field is used, go to section [Template selection based on a condition](http://http://bem.info/technology/bemhtml/2.3.0/reference/#select_template) of the BEMHTML document.

 <a name="customjs"></a>